 “They could find a way to motivate him, Asherah.”

-“He would rather, rather,” Asherah stopped, wiped her eyes, and sat down next to Steven.
+“He would rather, rather,” Asherah stopped again, wiping her eyes, and sitting down next to Steven.
 “You should know more than anyone what he is willing to do to avoid hurting others.”

 Lohet looked down, unable to respond.
 The two of them nearly died together to prevent a global catastrophe.

 “I didn’t mean to,” Steven said quietly.
 “But I know now.”
 He sighed and looked down.
 “Lisa’s a latent.
 I couldn’t bear to kill my best friend’s sister.”
 He glanced at Moringa who smiled fleetingly at him.

 “You know.
 Do you really?”
 Lohet leveled a cold-eyed glare at him.
 “Lorei showed me.
 The trigger was not identifiable.”